Pipistrel 801 eVTOL

 The 801 has been designed as a low noise aircraft allowing it to fly in urban areas without disturbing residents.
 Each of the ducted fans have a different frequency which lowers the noise the aircraft produces during VTOL flight.
 Electric motors also have a lower noise output than gasoline engines.

-The first Uber Elevate Summit 2017 (April in Dallas, Texas, USA), Uber signed a partnership with Pipistrel to provide eVTOLs for Uber.
-At the second Uber Elevate Summit 2018 (in May, Los Angeles, California, USA), Pipistrel revealed it's new eVTOL concept.
-At the June Uber Elevate Summit 2019 (Washington D.C., USA) Pipistrel's Dr. Tine Tomazic, Director of R&D, made a 9 minute presentation about the new Pipistrel 801 eVTOL aircraft.
+The first Uber Elevate Summit 2017 in April (Dallas, Texas, USA), Uber signed a partnership with Pipistrel to provide eVTOLs for Uber.
+At the second Uber Elevate Summit 2018 in May (Los Angeles, California, USA), Pipistrel revealed it's new eVTOL concept.
+At the June Uber Elevate Summit 2019 (Washington D.C., USA) Pipistrel's Dr. Tine Tomazic, Director of R&D, made a nine minute presentation about the new Pipistrel 801 eVTOL aircraft.

 801 eVTOL Specifications:

 - Maximum speed: 282 km/h (175 mph, 152 kn)

 - Range: 97 km (60 mi, 52 n mi)

 - Pilot: 1

 - Capacity: 4 passengers and luggage

 - Ducted lift fans for VTOL flight: 8.
 The fan doors close during forward flight.